ilmmr/svROS/README.md

 # SECURITY VERIFICATION IN ROS - *svROS*

 Verification of security in robotic systems is one of the most difficult tasks from the standpoint of software development, as it might lead to a variety of loose ends.
-However, it has been shown how security hyperproperties, in particular OD, can be verified by resorting to the use of formal methods.
+However, it has been shown how security hyperproperties, in particular Observational Determinism, can be verified by resorting to the use of formal methods.

 Using formal frameworks for verification, such as Alloy, requires a significant level of expertise, which a common ROS developer does not possess.
 In addition, no state-of-art tool contemplates techniques to formally verify security in ROS2, which naturally motivates the study considered within the scope of this dissertation.